 As the name implies, Grenache Blanc is related to Grenache, the popular red wine grape.
 Researchers believe the grape was first popularized in Spain, which is part of the reason for its popularity in that country.

 Grenache Blanc for a food and wine paring works well with most types of seafood.
-However, it’s a perfect match for shellfish and of course, the famous dish of southern France, bouillabaisse.
+However, it’s a perfect match for shellfish and of course, the famous dish of southern France, bouillabaisse, as well as cheese.

 Grenache Blanc, with its light skin adds elements of green apple, herb and minerality, along with floral scents and refreshing acidity.
 The grape thrives in the hot, dry and often windy conditions found in the Southern Rhone Valley.